-Our Sixth Form at City College Norwich offers unrivalled student experiences, opportunities and support in a mature learning environment that is very different to being at school.
+Our Sixth Form at City College Norwich offers unrivalled student experiences. opportunities, and support, in a mature learning environment that is very different to being at school.

-Being a student with us means you will benefit from the specialist expertise of dedicated and highly qualified A Level teachers, excellent facilities in which to study and the chance to explore your interests outside of the classroom, from national and international trips to participating in electives and College wide events.
+Being a student with us means you will benefit from the specialist expertise of dedicated and highly qualified A Level teachers, excellent study facilities, and the chance to explore your interests outside of the classroom - from national and international trips to participating in electives and College-wide events.